Best Family Games Apps for iPhone and Android: 2026 Picks

 Family games apps turn a living room full of phones into a shared activity instead of a quiet scroll.
-We tested 12 of the most popular titles on iPhone 15 and a Samsung Galaxy S24 across three weeks of actual family nights.
-This guide covers what held attention past round two, which picks worked for mixed ages, and where free-to-play pricing quietly breaks the fun.
+This guide covers 12 of the most popular titles on iPhone 15 and a Samsung Galaxy S24, looking at what holds attention past round two, which picks work for mixed ages, and where free-to-play pricing quietly breaks the fun.

 - Jackbox Party Pack supports up to 8 players using each person’s phone as a controller